cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

    - enabled 'Tech Preview' features
    - set up a local user credentials for a quick way to log in

-1. Wait for the install to complete.
-Run the following command and wait for all the pods to be ready or completed
+1. Run the following command
    ```bash
    watch -n 1 kubectl get pods -n $STRATOS_NAMESPACE
    ```

-   > Note - Press `CTRL + C` to exit this view
+1. Wait for all the pods to come up
+   - The `READY` column shows all containers have started e.g. 1/1, 2/2, etc
+   - The `STATUS` column shows all pods as `Running`

+1. Exist the `watch` command by entering `CTRL + C`

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Log in
 1. Open the Stratos URL in your local browser